nurzhanzhanuzak/eventsourcing/docs/topics/examples/coursebooking-dcb.rst

 Postgres DCB recorder v2
 ------------------------

-A second attempt to implement implements the complex DCB query logic in Postgres is shown below.
+A second attempt to implement the complex DCB query logic in Postgres is shown below.
 The first attempt used an array column for tags and array operators to search for types and tags.
 It didn't work very well.
 The :class:`~examples.coursebookingdcb.postgres_ts.PostgresDCBRecorderTS` class shown below implements the DCB event store interface using the Postgres ``tsvector`` and ``tsquery`` types,